 - Afternoon snack — Tea and five pitted green olives (30 calories) and don’t forget you can sip on your energy drink.

 - Dinner — Imagine Organic Butternut Squash Soup (1.5 cups, 150 calories), 10 Super Seed Crackers (125 calories), and a 500 mg vegan supplement

-With that energy drink at 25 calories, this brings you to 780 calories for day four, so, again, pop an extra olive or two.
+With that energy drink at 25 calories, this brings you to 720 calories for day four, so, again, pop a few extra olives.
 You earned it.

 Day 5 Menu